Due to lack of beds in UPAs in Rio Preto, patients are hospitalized in chairs and even on the floor

 Service within the protocol’, says Saúde

-Asked about the hospitalization of patients in chairs, due to lack of beds, the Health Department of Rio Preto responded by means of a note that it is adopting “all the necessary measures to meet the growing demand of patients in its emergency care units”.
+Asked about the hospitalization of patients in chairs, due to lack of beds, the Rio Preto Health Department responded by means of a note that it is adopting “all the necessary measures to meet the growing demand of patients in its emergency care units”.

 “Medical, nursing and permanence care are within the protocols required for the moment”, replied the City Hall.